cyonii/jotleaf/README.md

 ### Run Tests

-run `rspec` in the containing folder to run tests the application.
+run `rspec` in the containing folder to run the tests the application.

 ## Author